awong234/CT_sim/readme.md

 For those curious, you may use the Shiny app `taskMonitor.R` to observe the work that all the computers are doing.
 You will need to have the `shiny` library to execute, but the app will launch from either R or Rstudio.
 It will open a browser window with multiple tabs to observe the processes at work.

+### Customizing run

+Within the setup block you may customize a few things.
+Specifically, you can change how many cores your computer will run on, whether you want automatic uploading, and if so, where the paths to the files and cloud folder are.

+#### Cores

+Set `cores = detectCores()` for maximum performance.
+Set `cores = 1` for minimum load (if you need the resources for something else).

+#### autoUpload

+As mentioned before, you can have the script manage your uploads for you by setting `autoUpload = T`.
+However, you will see a performance penalty because the `googledrive` package takes a long time to talk to the server.

 ### Managing outputs

 When you've run the program for some time, you will see a folder called `localOutput` in the `CT_sim` directory, and `.Rdata` files within.
 There are two ways to get this up to the cloud, either automatically or manually.
 In either case, you will need to know the cloud folder link: